Welcome to the Home Page of

 Fast forward to 2020.
 COVID hit the country.
 Racial tensions in the land rose (we are now seeing this with Asian Americans).
 Uncertainty abounded.
 My wife and I spent time reflecting on what the best next steps for our family should be.
 We have wonderful, growing-up kids depending on us.
 What were we called to do next?

-Starting in April 2021, I am taking my passion for exceptional primary care to a new level in Austin and proud to be partnering with One Medical as I share their vision for delivering high-quality, accessible health care.
-I believe exceptional primary care does not need to be unachievable for the average person and prohibitively expensive.
+Since starting in April 2021, I took my passion for exceptional primary care to a new level in Austin and proud to be partnering with One Medical as I share their vision for delivering high-quality, accessible health care.
+I started at their Domain location in North Austin until the downtown clinic was ready 5 weeks later.
+Like One Medical, I believe exceptional primary care does not need to be unachievable for the average person and prohibitively expensive.
 At One Medical, I am committed to proving that just the opposite is possible — a system where quality care is affordable and available to everyone.
 And, with a true team approach, all does not rest on my shoulder alone.
-To bring this vision to life, One Medical has invested in patient-centered design, deploying smart applications of technology, and building teams of talented primary care providers and staff across the country who have the time and tools to make the right decisions.
+To bring this vision to life, One Medical works with providers to invest in patient-centered design, deploying smart applications of technology, and building teams of talented medical teams across the country who have the time and tools to make the right decisions.
 I believe this is what the future of primary care in America can be.

-Starting as one office in San Francisco in 2007 by Dr. Tom Lee, One Medical has grown across the country to 90+ offices, making their Texas debut in the capital city.
-After an amazing 12 years in Dallas of meeting so many great friends and acquaintances as well as caring for thousands of patients across 4 clinics and 3 DFW cities, I am making the move 3 hours south to be part of One Medical’s integration of the essential elements of the modern medical practice: to offer a seamless healthcare experience in a supportive environment for both patients and providers.
+Starting as one office in San Francisco in 2007 by Dr. Tom Lee, One Medical has grown across the country to 100+ offices, making their Texas debut in the capital city.
+Plans to expand to Houston and Dallas are underway.
+Great Primary care should be shared!
+For my family and I – after an amazing 12 years in Dallas of meeting so many great friends and acquaintances as well as caring for thousands of patients across 4 clinics and 3 DFW cities, we are making the move 3 hours south to be part of One Medical’s integration of the essential elements of the modern medical practice: to offer a seamless healthcare experience in a supportive environment for both patients and providers.
+The Medtopia Medical Clinic will move forward with the current team and Dr. Gonzalo Aillon has already begun taking over for me.
+He will be a great next successor and I feel good leaving my patients in his experienced hands.
+He and Dr. Sarosh Ahmed will keep the Medtopia mission alive.
+A big thank you to Dr. James Chanez for giving me the opportunity to help him launch the clinic in 2019 and all the people that gave me a chance at my start in Dallas since 2008.

 As a man of faith, I have re-committed myself to being around more for my family.
 To look after my own health and not let things slide.
-I hope to be involved in more teaching, mentoring, leadership, as well as developing hobbies.
+I hope to be physically active, be more mindful of my own nutrition, be involved in more teaching, mentoring, leadership, and developing hobbies.
 Finding the time to recharge to come back better to serve the needs of those around me.
 For me to be the best doctor I can be, I need to be the best person I can be.
 I can’t be one without the other.
-I guess it took the craziness of 2020 for me to see that truth.
+I guess it took the craziness of 2020 for me to finally see that truth.
 Looking forward to the next step in life’s adventure!

 Robert Duhaney, MD